- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Section 80E states that the interest paid towards an education loan should be taken from an approved charitable institution or a recognized financial institution.
 Any other entity from which the loan is taken is not eligible for the deduction.
 These institutions can be identified as follows:

-- Financial institution - According to the Banking Regulation Act, 1949, a financial institution is defined as any bank working according to the regulations defined in the Banking Regulation Act.
+• Financial institution - According to the Banking Regulation Act, 1949, a financial institution is any bank that works according to its regulations.

 Is any documentary proof required to claim a deduction under section 80E?